emilianoregazzoni/Bellabeat/README.md

 This graphic properly shows the correlation between the 2 variables used, steps and calories burned.
-It seems to be so good, just for one particular value.
+It seems to be good, just for one particular value.
 There is a record that indicates +3500 were burned but just with a bit more of +2500 steps.
 Inusual than the others, so let’s check that particular record.
 Get all data ordered by TotalSteps, the first one is that particulary point at the graph.
 Also this record has a very high value in VeryActiveDistance , which is completely ok, that means this event probably was an High Intensity Interval Training (HIIT).
 A kind of workout with a particular intensity that makes you spend a lot of calories, with no necessary walk so much.